John Peers

-John William Peers (born 25 July 1988) is an Australian professional tennis player who specializes in doubles.

-He reached a career-high ATP doubles ranking of world No. 2 on 3 April 2017, and a singles ranking of No. 456 in June 2012.
+John William Peers (born 25 July 1988) is an Australian professional tennis player who specialises in doubles.
+He has been ranked by the Association of Tennis Professionals (ATP) as high as world No. 2 in doubles, which he achieved on 3 April 2017, and No. 456 in singles, attained on 11 June 2012.
+He has won 30 doubles titles on the ATP Tour.

-He has won three Grand Slams, in doubles at the 2017 Australian Open with Henri Kontinen, and in mixed doubles at the 2022 US Open with fellow Australian Storm Sanders and the 2025 Australian Open with another compatriot Olivia Gadecki.

-He has competed three times at the Olympic Games, winning the mixed doubles bronze medal in 2021 with Ashleigh Barty, and the doubles gold medal in 2024 with Matthew Ebden.
+Peers has competed three times at the Olympic Games, winning the mixed doubles bronze medal in 2021 with Ashleigh Barty, and the doubles gold medal in 2024 with Matthew Ebden.

-Peers also finished runner up at the Wimbledon Championships and US Open in 2015 alongside Jamie Murray, and at the 2019 Australian Open with Kontinen.
+Peers has won four majors, in men's doubles at the 2017 Australian Open, with Henri Kontinen and three in mixed doubles – at the 2022 US Open with Storm Sanders and in the 2025–26 editions of the Australian Open, with Olivia Gadecki.
+He also was a runner-up at the Wimbledon Championships and US Open in 2015, with Jamie Murray and at the 2019 Australian Open, with Kontinen.
+Other significant titles include the 2016 and 2017 ATP Finals, as well as four ATP 1000-level trophies.

-Peers has won 27 doubles titles on the ATP Tour, including the 2016 and 2017 ATP Finals as well as four at Masters 1000 level.
-He has represented Australia in the Davis Cup since 2016.
+Peers has represented Australia in the Davis Cup since 2016.